 “We’ve got a year’s worth of corn and just over a year’s worth of beans in storage,” he said.
 “Farmers were misled.”

-Hilger hopes the renegotiation of NAFTA — commonly known as the USMCA which was signed by President Donald Trump, Mexican President Enrique Pena Nieto, and Canadian Prime Minister Justin Trudeau in November — could help bolster the faltering agriculture market.
-But he remains skeptical Congress will sign the trade agreement soon.
+Hilger hopes the renegotiation of NAFTA — commonly known as the USMCA which was agreed upon by President Donald Trump, Mexican President Enrique Pena Nieto, and Canadian Prime Minister Justin Trudeau in November — could help bolster the faltering agriculture market.
+But he remains skeptical Congress will pass the trade agreement soon.

 “Even if these trade deals get done, China signs and Canada and Mexico sign, there’s no guarantee [Congress] is going to let it through,” Hilger said.
 If there isn’t bipartisan Congressional action on either of the trade deals, “they’re going to kill off thousands of farmers, and I don’t think they care.”